pranigopu/mathematics/numberTheory/applicationsOfNumberTheory/README.md

 Letter coding is a mapping wherein alphabets of a string are converted into another alphabet using a specific rule.
 More precisely, letter coding is a mapping from the set of alphabets to the set of alphabets.
 <br><br>

 Number coding is a mapping wherein units of a string (unit can be decided by the coder, ex. words, alphabets, fixed size slices) are converted into a number using a specific rule.
 More precisely, letter coding is a mapping from the set of string units to the set of integers.
-We have witnessed number coding in this document in the chapter on cryptography, in the demonstration of RSA, where message partitions are first converted to integers (check document subsection \ref{rsaDemo}).
+We have witnessed number coding in this document in the chapter on cryptography, in the demonstration of RSA (check the `implementations` directory), where message partitions are first converted to integers.
 <br><br>

 Coding in general is a mapping between units of two data representations (which may be same (as in letter coding) or different (as in number coding)).
 Note that for it to be possible to obtain the original data from coded data, there must be one-to-one mapping from the domain to the range of the coding map.